ADVERTISEMENT

 "The security establishment’s biggest worry has been that the U.S. has withheld munitions from us in the middle of a war," Avivi said.
 "This was devastating, and we expect it to change under Trump.
 We’re going to see full support, which by the way will shorten the war.
 The more you withhold capabilities from Israel, the longer it takes us to win."

-Some Israeli commentators have predicted that Trump will take an isolationist turn without his pro-Israel son-in-law Jared Kushner returning as a senior presidential adviser.
+Some Israeli commentators have warned that Trump could take an isolationist turn without his pro-Israel son-in-law Jared Kushner returning as a senior presidential adviser.
 The critics have noted that Trump styled himself a "peacemaker" on the campaign trail and sent mixed messages about the war in Gaza and Lebanon—saying that Israel should be allowed to "finish the job" but also that the Jewish state needs to "get it over with, and let’s get back to peace and stop killing people."

 Chuck Freilich a former Israeli deputy national security adviser and a senior researcher at the Institute for National Security Studies, a think tank in Tel Aviv, told the Free Beacon that Trump would likely do less than President Joe Biden has to restrain Israel’s war effort in the name of humanitarian concerns.
 But, Freilich said, Trump might also prove less willing than Biden to come to Israel’s defense with the likes of advanced anti-missile systems, B-52 bombers, and warships.